vsergeyev/sol/README.md

 But as it use Corona SDK framework, so can be compiled to Android, Nook, Kindle devices as well.

+Run
+---

+ * Download and install Corona SDK http://coronalabs.com It is free for trial use.
+ * Run emulator.
+Select iPad device
+ * Open `main.lua` file in emulator
+ * Enjoy :)

 Contributors
 ------------